 Be Flexible: Balance Your Daily Choices

 - Planning a pizza party with friends?
 Savor a slice or two and fill up on salad to make sure you’re getting your veggies in.
-While you're at it, experiment with nontraditional pizza toppings such as ground turkey taco meat, grilled vegetables or pineapple.
+While you're at it, experiment with nontraditional pizza toppings such as grilled vegetables or pineapple.